11 Tips for Moving to Seoul With Your Family

 5. How Do I Get Health Insurance?

-Once you have your Alien Registration Cards, you and your family will be able to register for the Korean National Health Insurance System (NHI).
-Payments towards NHI are typically made by your employer, with one share coming from your paycheck and another share from your employer.
+Once you have your Alien Registration Cards, you and your family can register for the Korean National Health Insurance System (NHI).
+Your employer typically makes payments towards NHI, with one share coming from your paycheck and another from your employer.

 Alternatively, you can take out private health insurance and pay for treatment at English-speaking international clinics.
 Many policies are designed specifically for expats and include additional benefits like medical repatriation in case of serious illness.